BerkeleyLab/upcxx/INSTALL.md

 transfers involving device memory through intermediate buffers in host memory, and is expected to underperform relative to solutions using zero-copy technologies.
-Future versions of UPC++ and GASNet-EX will expand and enhance the support for native memory kinds acceleration on Intel GPUs.
+Future versions of UPC++ and GASNet-EX will expand and enhance the support for memory kinds acceleration on Intel GPUs.

 #### Use of UPC++ memory kinds